-We have a sense of ownership in our company.
+We have a sense of ownership in our organization.
 That means we have a positive attitude, and take pride in, and care of, our community, our people and our work.
-We take steps to ensure that the work we do for our company is top quality, sustainable and in line with our values and principles.
-We take care of the planet, and take seriously our role of environmental stewardship.
+We take steps to ensure that the work we do is top quality, sustainable and in line with our values and principles.
+We take care of the planet, and take seriously our role of environmental, social, and governance (ESG) stewardship.